How much does it cost?

 - Binoculars if you have them (we have a pair on board but if you have your own please bring them).

-Note that extra items can be left on the boat while you participate in our water sports.
+*Note that extra items can be left on the boat while you participate in our water sports on our full day cruises.

 What is included?

-- Our 6-8 hour marine experience includes …cruising on our comfortable vessel BAY EXPLORER.
+- Cruising on our comfortable vessel BAY EXPLORER.

 - Department of Conservation permit: We have a government permit to view dolphins whales and seals, we will spend time with these mammals whenever we see them.

-- The shared knowledge and passion of our professional and experienced captain and BEST DAY EVER crew and activity guides.
+- The shared knowledge and passion of our professional and experienced captain and crew.

 - Onboard books and resources